 Jennifer Andrews' areas of interest include nineteenth- and twentieth-century English-Canadian and American literature, Indigenous literatures, literary theory, border studies, and cultural studies.

 She has published book chapters and articles in a variety of scholarly journals including American Literary History, ESC, American Indian Quarterly, ECW, The Canadian Review of American Studies and The Journal of Commonwealth Literature.
 Her co-authored book, Border Crossings: Thomas King’s Cultural Inversions, was published by the University of Toronto Press in 2003 and her SSHRC-funded book on Native North American women poets, titled In the Belly of a Laughing God, was published by the University of Toronto Press in 2011.

 She received a $45,000 SSHRC Insight Development Grant (2014-2017) to pursue a new project entitled “Americans Write Canada” that explores American constructions of Canadian identities.
-She has been elected the next President of the Association of Canadian College and University Teachers of English (ACCUTE), and will serve in that capacity from 2018-2020.
+She is the current President of the Association of Canadian College and University Teachers of English (ACCUTE).